How to fix SD card showing up in Disk Utility but not Finder?

 iBoysoft Mac Data Recovery is free SD card data recovery software for Mac that allows you recover deleted/lost files from emptied Mac trash, recover data from formatted, inaccessible, corrupted, unmountable, unreadable SD card, hard drive, USB flash drive, external hard drive, memory card, etc. in macOS Mojave 10.14/High Sierra/10.12/10.11/10.10/10.9/10.8/10.7.

-Tutorial to recover data from My Passport for Mac external hard drive with iBoysoft Mac Data Recovery:
+You can also follow the tutorial below to recover data from SD cards with iBoysoft Mac Data Recovery:

 1. Download and install iBoysoft Mac Data Recovery.